-- FMU has provided job opportunity to the local communities and with the road accessibly it increases the awareness among the community regarding the importance of providing education to their children.
-These changes also stimulate changes to their socio-culture lifestyle particularly those related to the traditional knowledge and skills. - Their embraced of Christianity has created changes in their culture and approach. - The understanding on the impact and needs of the villagers and their environment may help to harmonize the relationship between the local community, the FMU and the environment. - Co-operation and understanding between the FMU, government agencies and local communities is needed to minimise the negative impact and increases the benefits from the establishment of FMU.
+- FMU operations have provide positive impact to the local communities in term of road accessibility. - FMU has provided job opportunity to the local communities and with the road accessibly it increases the awareness among the community regarding the importance of providing education to their children. - Co-operation and understanding between the FMU, government agencies and local communities is needed to minimise the negative impact and increases the benefits from the establishment of FMU.